Posted on 08 Mar 2017

 Rest in peace post and pray.
 In today’s VUCA (volatile, uncertain, complex, ambiguous) world, you need to go to where the talent is.
 Don’t settle for Mr. or Ms. OK Right Now, when Mr. or Ms. Spot-On is out there just waiting to be found!

 The solution is quite simple: proactive sourcing.
 This is the skill of identifying, pipelining, and engaging with potential candidates before a job is even available.
-It requires you to predict current as well as future recruitment needs of your organisation now, and invest in a broad range of strategies to actively identify and engage the right prospective passive candidates ahead of time.
+It requires you to predict current as well as future recruitment needs of your organization now, and invest in a broad range of strategies to actively identify and engage the right prospective passive candidates ahead of time.
 But what is a ‘passive candidate’ I hear you ask?
-A passive candidate is one that isn’t looking for work, but may be interested if the right job in the right organisation comes along, now or in the future.2 This is where you step in!
+A passive candidate is one that isn’t looking for work, but may be interested if the right job in the right organization comes along, now or in the future.2 This is where you step in!

 There are many tactics that can be employed to nurture and engage passive candidates to build strong talent pools for the future.
 In fact, 68% of best-in-class companies proactively build candidate pipelines, regardless of current hiring needs.3 The benefits of adopting a proactive approach to recruiting include: